 The Volunteer Fire Assistance (VFA) program, formerly known as the rural community fire protection program, provides training, grant funds and technical advice to rural fire departments in communities with a population of 10,000 persons or less.
 VFA grants are available on an annual basis and applications are generally available during the first quarter of the calendar year.
 Grant recipients are reimbursed for approved costs at the end of the grant cycle.
 Grant funds ranging from $1,000 to $5,000 are available through a 50/50 reimbursement system.
 Eligible equipment items that can be purchased with VFA grant funding include: Nomex clothing, pumps, hoses, tanks, fire shelters, small fire suppression equipment and personal protective equipment.

-The 2014 VFA Grant Application is now closed.
-To view the list of fire departments that received grant funds, click on the 2013 Volunteer Fire Department Grant Recipients link.
+The 2015 VFA Grant Application is now available, click here for the application.
+To view the list of fire departments that received grant funds, click on the 2014 Volunteer Fire Department Grant Recipients link.
 For more information and assistance regarding the grants, contact Mike Harp, fire management program specialist, at 800-866-0555.

 Urban and Community Forestry Grants

-E-mail Peter Barber or Sarah Gracey and request to be added to the Tree Line Newsletter list serv to stay apprised of other grant opportunities.
+E-mail Sarah Gracey and request to be added to the Tree Line Newsletter list serv to stay apprised of other grant opportunities.

 Kentucky Firewise Community Grants